 My story with Erbs Palsy

 I started playing the drums and percussion at a young age as it was good exercise for my arm.
-I also picked up my parents old guitar one day and realsied that I could actually play the guitar upside down, even though I physically can't turn my arm over.
-On my 18th birthday I got a left handed acoustic guitar and interesting thing is that I actually play left handed, even though my Erbs Palsy is in my left side.
-I can't pyscally turn over my arm, so I can't play chords.
-I can however strum and finger pick.
+I picked up my parents old guitar one day and realsied that I could actually play the guitar upside down, even though I physically can't turn my arm over.
+On my 18th birthday I got a left handed acoustic guitar as my left arm allows me to strum and fingerpick, my right arm plays the chords.
 Music became a real passions and I have ended up releasing albums and gigged for 15 years and it's a huge part of my life.